 Investment transactions are recorded on the trade date of the transactions, which is the date that the Plan becomes a party to the contractual provisions of the instrument.
-Transaction costs related to investments are recognized in the statement of changes in net assets available for benefits when incurred.
+Upon initial recognition, attributable transaction costs are recognized in the statement of changes in net assets available for benefits when incurred.